2468shrm/CAN-Distribution-Board-Enclosure/README.md

 # CAN-Distribution-Board-Enclosure

-This repo inclues the design for an enclosure for the CAN-Distribution-With-Debug and CAN-Distribution-Board-With-Power-v2 PCBs to make mounting easier on FRC robots.
+This repo inclues the design for a 3D-printable enclosure for the CAN-Distribution-With-Debug and CAN-Distribution-Board-With-Power-v2 PCBs to make mounting easier on FRC robots.

-The enclosure for a board is 2 or 3 parts:
+The enclosure for a board is assembled from 2 or 3 3D printed parts:
 - Bottom - Always needed, it goes below the PCB
 - Top - Always needed (or Top for Debug), it goes above the PCB.
-There are a set of tops available, one should be selected and used.
+There are a couple of options for tops available, one should be selected and used.
-  - Top for debug - includes openings for debug elements and termination headers.
-This is used when enclosing the CAN-Distribution-With-Debug PCB.
   - (Normal) Top - includes openings for termination headers.
 This is used when enclosing the CAN-Distribution-Board-With-Power-v2 PCB.
   - Low profile Top - does not include an opening for termination headers and is a lower profile (less height) enclosure.
 This is used when enclosing the CAN-Distribution-Board-With-Power-v2 PCB.
+  - Top for debug - includes openings for debug elements and termination headers.
+This is used when enclosing the CAN-Distribution-With-Debug PCB.
 - Termination Top - An optional item for Tops that expose a pair of headers for CAN termination.
 The Termination Top is used to cover/block the termination header opening in the Top.
 Needed only if the termination headers are installed but not used